-The interim consolidated financial statements comprise the financial statements of the company and its subsidiaries as at 30 June, 2023.
-Subsidiaries are fully consolidated from the date of acquisition, being the date on which the group obtains control, and continues to be consolidated until the date when such control ceases.
+The interim consolidated financial statements comprise the financial statements of the company and its subsidiaries as at 30 June, continues to be consolidated until the date when such control ceases.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using the same accounting policies.